Skip to main content

 For men experiencing symptoms of low testosterone, often compounded by xenoestrogen exposure, Testosterone Replacement Therapy (TRT) can be a transformative intervention.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (typically 200mg/ml).
 This exogenous testosterone helps to restore healthy circulating levels, addressing symptoms such as diminished energy, reduced muscle mass, and decreased libido.

 To maintain the body’s natural testicular function and fertility, and to prevent testicular atrophy, Gonadorelin is frequently incorporated.
-This peptide, administered via subcutaneous injections twice weekly, stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for endogenous testosterone production and spermatogenesis.
+This peptide, administered via subcutaneous injections twice weekly, stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are essential for endogenous testosterone production and spermatogenesis.

 A common concern with TRT is the conversion of testosterone into estrogen, a process facilitated by the enzyme aromatase.
 Elevated estrogen levels in men can contribute to symptoms like gynecomastia and water retention.
 To counteract this, an aromatase inhibitor such as Anastrozole is often prescribed, typically as an oral tablet taken twice weekly.